 Twitter APIs handle enormous amounts of data.
 The way we ensure this data is secured for developers and users alike is through authentication.
 There are a few methods for authentication, each listed below.

-Most developers will not need to work with the details of authentication as Twitter client libraries already implement the protocol.
-Supported libraries >
+Most developers will not need to deal with the complexities surrounding authentication since client libraries automatically handle these difficulties.

-Your app's Consumer API Keys and Bearer Token, as well as your personal Access Token and Access Token Secret can be obtained from the Twitter developer apps section found in the developer portal.
-To generate access tokens for a different user, you will need to use the 3-legged OAuth process.
+Your App's API Keys and App only Access Token, as well as your personal Access Token and Access Token Secret can be obtained from the Twitter developer Apps section found in the developer portal.

 If you would like to make requests on behalf of another user, you will need to generate a separate set of Access Tokens for that user using the 3-legged OAuth flow, and pass that user's tokens with your OAuth 1.0a User Context or OAuth 2.0 user context requests.

 Learn how to generate tokens and authenticate requests using our integration guides.

 Make sure you understand the best practices for storing your keys and tokens.